 Amy Solomon loves comedy.
 The 22-year-old does improv, sketch, and a little bit of stand-up, and she grew up in Chicago worshipping comedians, especially Saturday Night Live‘s Second City queen, Gilda Radner.
 “But I thought I lived too comfortable of a life to ever succeed,” she says, laughing over the phone from Los Angeles.
 “I don’t know where I learned it, but I bought into this theory that everybody has: that all comedians have this darkness and these demons that haunt them.”

-It’s a premise that’s finding new life right now, with the sudden passing of Robin Williams, who died as a result of suicide on Monday after a long battle with depression and substance abuse.
+It’s a premise that’s finding new life right now, with the sudden passing of Robin Williams, who died as a result of suicide on August 11 after a long battle with depression and substance abuse.
 Williams publicly discussed his mental health as part of his stand-up sets; as his friend Billy Crystal told the Guardian in 2009, “[Stand-up] is still a safe place for [Williams] to be, but he can talk about things and make himself feel better, not just everybody else.”
 With the coverage of Williams’ death, we’re seeing more made of comedy’s demons once again.
-As Just For Laughs president and co-founder Andy Nulman told the CBC, his first reaction to the news was grim: “Here we go again.”
+As Just For Laughs president and co-founder Andy Nulman told the CBC, his first reaction to the news was grim and telling: “Here we go again.”

 There is an instinct in tragic situations to look for patterns and greater meaning, even where there are none.
 Still, it’s hard to ignore the fact that so many comedians have struggled with the sorts of things Williams battled: substance abuse, depression, anxiety.
 In 1966, Lenny Bruce died of a drug overdose; 24 years later, Richard Pryor sets himself on fire while free-basing cocaine and drinking 151-proof rum.
 John Belushi, Mitch Hedberg, and Chris Farley all died of drug overdoses.
 The 2007 suicide of comedian Richard Jeni inspired the legendary L.A. comedy venue The Laugh Factory to offer in-house psychotherapists to performers.